 Foreign applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or another equivalent test.
 The graduate programs in economics require that the applicant achieve a 550 paper score or a 220 computer score or an 80 Internet-based score or above for admission to the graduate program.
 The TOEFL must be taken no more than 24 months prior to the date for which admission is sought.
 For information concerning TOEFL testing dates and locations, visit ets.org or write to Educational Testing Service, Princeton, New Jersey 08540.

-Entry into Ph.D.
-Program
+Entry into Ph.D. in Economics Program

 A student with a master’s degree must meet Graduate School admission requirements with a graduate grade point average of 3.25 (A = 4.0) or better.
 A student with a bachelor’s degree must meet Graduate School admission requirements with an undergraduate grade point average of 2.7 or better.
-After meeting these requirements the bachelor’s degree student will be initially admitted as a master’s student.
+After meeting these requirements the bachelor’s degree student will be initially admitted as a master’s in Economics student.
 Upon passing the qualifying exam, taken after the first year of graduate study, the student will be given entry into the doctoral program.
-Application for entry to the Ph.D. program should be made at the Graduate School website, gradschool.siu.edu.
+Application for entry to the Ph.D. in Economics program should be made at the Graduate School website, gradschool.siu.edu.

 Entry into the Master’s Degree Program